Does Taping Plantar Fasciitis Work? The Research Behind 3 Taping Methods

 How to Use KT Tape for Plantar Fasciitis

 There are a variety of methods of applying kinesiology tape for heel pain.
-We have heard positive things about this method, but a quick search on Pinterest for “plantar fasciitis kinesio tape” will show you photos and how-to guides of other methods.
+Follow along our tutorial video, or do a quick search on Pinterest for “plantar fasciitis kinesio tape” to see photos and how-to guides of other methods.
 Your doctor, podiatrist, or physical therapist might also have a favorite taping method they can recommend.

 Once you have applied the KT tape, you can keep it on for as long as 3 days or until it begins to fall off.
 Using the tape in combination with therapeutic foot exercises and stretches, and orthotic shoe inserts will provide the best, longest-lasting results.